Dr. Lynn C. Minor, Interim Dean

 Professional P-12 Education Field Experiences

 Valdosta State University’s teacher preparation program places a strong emphasis upon professional field experiences in public school settings.
-Many of the major courses require that students be involved in field-based activities; these activities will be coordinated by the instructors responsible for the courses.
+Many of the major courses require that students be involved in field-based activities; these activities will be coordinated by the instructors responsible for the courses and the Office of Clinical Experiences and Certification.
 With each of the field-based courses, students will be evaluated on their performances in the public school environment.
-Faculty members responsible for the courses will discuss any concerns with student and may report these concerns to the student’s department head.
+Faculty members responsible for the courses will discuss any concerns with the student and may report these concerns to the student’s department head.
 Repeated concerns or serious singular offenses in any field experiences will jeopardize the students’ continuation in professional education course work.
 Generally, students will not be placed beyond a 60-mile radius of VSU.
 The Dewar College of Education and Human Services reserves the right to refuse to place a student at any particular school or within any particular school system.
 The COEHS reserves the right to make all final decisions about field placements.
-For additional information, consult with the Office of Field Experiences and Clinical Practice.
+For additional information, consult with the Office of Field Experiences and Certification.

 Student teaching is the culminating professional experience and is scheduled during the last term of university enrollment.
-The requirements to student teach are: (1) pass or exempt GACE Program Admission Assessment; (2) overall GPA of at least 2.75; (3) completion of all coursework; (4) a grade of “C” or higher in all Area F courses, all professional education courses, and all major courses; (5) completion of criminal background check; and (6) current liability insurance.
-Except for Special Education majors, students are not permitted to take any coursework concurrently with student teaching except the student teaching seminar.
-Student teaching applications and submission deadlines are available on the COEHS Office of Field Experiences and Clinical Practice website.
+The requirements to student teach are: (1) admission to Teacher Education; (2) overall GPA of at least 2.75; (3) completion of all coursework; (4) a grade of “C” or higher in all Area F courses, all professional education courses, and all major courses; (5) completion of criminal background check; and (6) current liability insurance; and (7) valid pre-service or other teaching certificate.
+Students are not permitted to take any coursework concurrently with student teaching except the student teaching seminar.
+Student teaching applications and submission deadlines are available on the COEHS Office of Field Experiences and Certification website.

 The COEHS has an appeals process in place to help students and faculty resolve academic issues.
 The process endeavors to protect both faculty and students by assuring a process that allows dialogue at each step.
 In general, students who wish to appeal must first discuss the problem with their instructor/staff member or advisor.
 While the initial appeal may be informal, such as a conversation between the faculty/staff member and the student, if the situation is not resolved, the formal appeals process is initiated.
 The appeals process is student driven, so students may decide at each stage if they wish to go to the next stage.
 The student must initiate this process within 10 instructional days after notification of the decision.
 The following links For an outline of the appeals process for all academic matters and other concerns, click here.